mbreed-author/mbreed-author.github.io/_posts/2022-02-11-events-notes-21.md

 ## Chapter 28: Infantilisation

-1. Alex's **modest proposal** is consistent with 1969n Normalisation measures in the CSSR, including the National Artist (Narodni Umelec) scheme and consumerism.
+1. Alex's **modest proposal** is consistent with 1969 Normalisation measures in Czechoslovakia, including the National Artist (Narodni Umelec) scheme and consumerism.

 2. For more details of **airship travel** see *The Hammond Conjecture*.